Murji'ah: Postponing judgement

 As opposed to the Kharijites, Murjites advocated the idea of deferring judgment of other peoples' belief.
 The word Murjiah itself means "one who postpones" in Arabic.
 Murjite doctrine held that only God has the authority to judge who is a true Muslim and who is not, and that Muslims should consider all other Muslims as part of the community.
 This theology promoted tolerance of Umayyads and converts to Islam who appeared halfhearted in their obedience.
-They urged unity among Muslims, and their conciliatory principles made them popular.